theverytak/readingHBR/README.md

 # readingHBR
-To learn English, reading articles from Harvard Business Review
+To learn English, reading articles from Harvard Business Review.

 Every Thursday and Sunday, new note will be posted.
 I hope so.
 Friday can be added.
 This can become a daily routine if I get used to it.

-Later, helpful program can be added.
+You can take a quiz about words and sentences used in each article by using below :

 ### Taking HBR Vocabulary Quiz